RCTV: 1953 to 1960

 Also in 1955, the morning show that projected Renny Ottolina to national fame made its national premiere.
 Lo de Hoy came on at 7:30 a.m. and lasted until 9:00 a.m.
 It was an adaptation of NBC's Today Show, and as a result of the record audience that it obtained, the show was extended to two hours.
 In 1958, Ottolina left Lo de Hoy, and went on to host his very own variety show, El Show de Renny.

 In March 1956, the operations of the repeater station of Isla de Toas commenced, by which, on channel two, RCTV's signal arrived in Zulia State.
 In September 1956, RCTV installed an antenna in Pariata, to serve what is now Vargas State.

 In 1957, RCTV expanded their coverage to reach almost all of Venezuela, offering an uninterrupted signal of high quality.

 In January 1957, RCTV improved their installations at Curimagua and were able to offer an uninterrupted and higher quality signal to the Falcon State and the Netherlands Antilles.
 The network also began service to the state of Lara by way of channel three, transmitting from Mount Manzano in Barquisimeto.
 On 31 October 1957, RCTV began its first service from Puerto La Cruz to cover the northeastern region of Venezuela on channel 3 via relay.

 In 1958, after the fall of dictator Marcos Pérez Jiménez on 23 January of that year, RCTV began airing La Voz de la Revolución, the first political talk show to air in Venezuela.

+On 15 July 1958 Los Melódicos made their performance debut on RCTV programme Su Revista Musical.

 In 1959, Tito Martinez Del Box, a producer from Argentina, created the comedy series La Gran Cruzada del Buen Humor, later known as Radio Rochela.
 In 2001, Radio Rochela made the Guinness World Records for being on the air for over five decades uninterrupted (it was seen every Monday at 8:00 pm).

 By the end of the 1950s, there existed five television channels in Venezuela: the state channel Televisora Nacional and private channels Televisa, Radio Caracas Televisión, Televisa del Zulia, and Ondas del Lago Televisión.